Beschreibung

 What happens when I deactivate the WP Crontrol plugin?

-You can read all about what happens when you deactivate the plugin on the WP Crontrol wiki.
+You can read all about what happens when you deactivate the plugin on the WP Crontrol website.

 Who took the photo in the plugin header image?